H2020-OpenModel/Public/README.md

 ln -s /path/to/Public/Deliverable5.5
 ```

 Note that the LAMMPS executable in the script is called `lmp_23Jun22`.
-You can create a symbolic link with that name to any other valid LAMMPS binary file, or replace that string in the YAML files with the name of your local LAMMPS binary.
+You can create a symbolic link with that name to any other valid LAMMPS binary file, or replace the string `command: "lmp_23Jun22"` in the YAML files with the name of your local LAMMPS binary.

 The workflow is executed from the AiiDA shell with `verdi` running: